9 Geospatial Data Communication

 Relevance and Context

-9.4 Reporting Geospatial Analysis
+9.3 Reporting Geospatial Analysis

 Structuring Geospatial Reports

-An effective geospatial report typically includes:
+An effective geospatial analysis report typically includes the following sections:

 Creating Effective Maps for Reports